Kidney Transplantation Living Donors

-Northwestern Medicine Kovler Organ Transplantation Center team has performed more than 200 KPD surgeries to date, the largest of them being an eight-way paired exchange that involved eight donors and eight recipients.
+Northwestern Medicine Organ Transplant Center has performed more than 200 KPD surgeries to date, the largest of them being an eight‐way paired exchange that involved eight donors and eight recipients.
 KPD exchanges are becoming more common and signal a trend in the field of organ transplantation.
-They have the potential to dramatically increase the number of patients who receive transplants, and reduce or eliminate time spent on the waiting list.
+They have the potential to dramatically increase the number of patients who receive transplants, and reduce or eliminate me spent on the waiting list.

 What does the kidney transplant surgery involve?